 The University of Sydney offers many classes for the public through their Centre for Continuing Education.
 Students can take courses on information technology, project management, marketing, and more.
 Students can choose from a broad menu of hundreds of short courses to explore new interests or gain new skills.

-showing 8 of 8 schools
+Showing 8 of 8 schools

-Video editing is about telling a cohesive story through combining different video clips, footage, and effects.
+Explore Graphic Design Classes in AustraliaVideo editing is about telling a cohesive story through combining different video clips, footage, and effects.
 Video editors are able to achieve this using programs such as Adobe Premiere Pro, Avid Media Composer, and Final Cut Pro.

 Explore UX Design Classes in AustraliaAutoCAD is a computer-aided design software used to create scale blueprints, schematics, and models.
 It’s used by engineers, interior designers, manufacturers, and architects.
 AutoCAD offers intelligent objects for creating common plans, such as electrical and plumbing design plans.

-Explore AutoCAD Classes in AustraliaData analytics is the process of analyzing raw data in order to draw conclusions.
+Explore Python Classes in AustraliaData analytics is the process of analyzing raw data in order to draw conclusions.
 Data analytics are used to study all kinds of data, including productivity, production, profit/loss and much more.

 Digital Designers make graphics, animations, and other visual effects.
 Depending on their preference, a Digital Designer might choose to niche down to work exclusively on pre-print, web, or digital marketing.
 These niches that the Digital Designer is designing websites, applications, advertisements, or publications.